divijghose/firedrake/Firedrake-meeting-2020-10-21.md

 ## RNH: Unlock slack history
 Has anyone got some spare money sloshing about that could be used to unlock the slack history?
 Might save a fair bit of time in certain occasions.
 (Fyi RNH == Reuben Nixon-Hill - formerly minuted as RWH)

+## DRS: Extruding functions

+Ed Bueler made the PR -- makes assumptions about node ordering that are worth talking about

 ## Merge PRs:

 ## AOB